zoffixznet/perl6.party/temp2/containers.md

-Containers and Variables of Perl 6
+Perl 6: Sigils, Variables, and Containers

 Having a rudimentary understanding of containers is vital for enjoyable programming in Perl 6.
-They're ubiquitous and not only do they affect the type of variables you get, but also the way `List`s and `Map`s behave when iterated.
+They're ubiquitous and not only do they affect the type of variables you get, but dictate how `List`s and `Map`s behave when iterated.

 Today, we'll learn the basics of what containers are and how to work with them, but first, I'd like you to temporarily forget *everything* you might know about Perl 6's sigils and variables, especially if you're coming from Perl 5's background. **Everything.**